Tissue cytometry: History

 Immunohistochemistry is used in clinical practice, where tissue biopsies from every potential cancer patient are collected, fixed in formalin and embedded on paraffin.
 These tissue sections are serially cut in a microtome to provide thin sections, representing the diagnostic material for clinical diagnoses.
 Once stained initially with hematoxylin and eosin stain to detect cancer cells.
 Multiple marker staining is performed for proliferation, lineage, prognostic and oncogenic targets.
 Pathologists used optical microscope for the evaluation through the objective lenses and conclude the diagnosis by scoring the staining in percentage or as positive/negative.
 Visual evaluation provides a subjective diagnosis and plan of treatment.

+By converting glass slides into digital images, digital pathology changed how pathologists interacted with tissue specimens.
+However, the initial phase of digital pathology primarily focused on image viewing and sharing.
+While this enabled remote consultations and facilitated image archiving, it did not fundamentally alter the core process of pathology: the manual interpretation of tissue morphology by human experts.

 A more robust and automated system was designed to perform flow cytometry-like analyses on immunostained cells in a fixed tissue and termed tissue cytometry.
-The technique was introduced in the 1990s based on patents by Steiner and Ecker (CEO/founder TissueGnostics), describing a procedure for “Cytometric Analysis of Diverse Cell Populations in Tissue Sections or Cell Culture Visualized Through Fluorescence Dyes and/or Chromogens".
+The technique was introduced in the 1990s based on patents by Steiner and Ecker, describing a procedure for "Cytometric Analysis of Diverse Cell Populations in Tissue Sections or Cell Culture Visualized Through Fluorescence Dyes and/or Chromogens".
+Tissue cytometry emerged as a transformative extension of digital pathology, promising to bridge the gap between image-based analysis and quantitative, data-driven insights.
+At its core, tissue cytometry enables the automated and quantitative analysis of cellular and tissue features.
+By employing computational algorithms and machine learning models, it can accurately segment nuclei, identify cell types, and quantify protein expression levels within the tissue context.

 Additional patents were filed in the early 21st century by Hernani et al. to perform virtual flow cytometry on immunostained tissue.
 The latter's basics were derived from the procedure presented in 1982 by Gillete et al., describing the qualitative analysis of spectral mixtures by using factor analysis in conjunction with a spectral reference library.
 Following this study, Zhou R et al. published a method to quantify prostate-specific acid phosphatase (PSAP) in histologic sections of prostate tumor with the peroxidase-antiperoxidase (PAP) complex technique using diaminobenzidine (DAB) as a substrate.

+The integration of AI and machine learning has been instrumental in the development of tissue cytometry.
+For instance, AI-driven algorithms can be trained to identify specific cell types, detect subtle morphological changes associated with disease, or quantify the density of immune cells within a tumor microenvironment.

+By precisely delineating individual nuclei, researchers can extract valuable information about nuclear size, shape, and texture, which can be correlated with various pathological conditions.
+Similarly, tissue segmentation algorithms enable the identification of different tissue compartments, such as tumor, stroma, and immune infiltrate, facilitating the analysis of spatial relationships between cellular components.